sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 #### Weapons

 Weapons cards describe what the character has armed themself with.
-These cards don't have to just be about one item, as the Many Knives card demonstrates.
+These cards might describe "weaponry" rather than a singualr item, as the Many Knives card demonstrates.

 Weapons have a "power level": d4, d6, or d10.
 This determines what die to roll when you roll attack power.
 Higher power weapons should not be given